planetclegg/GeneratePrimes-cpp/README.md

 Unless I'm doing something wrong, the C# implementations are looking pretty good, all things considered.
-Only seeing about a ~20-25% improvement in runtime with the C++ version, with -Ofast optimizations turned on.
+Only seeing about a ~20-25% improvement in runtime with the C++ version, with -Ofast optimizations turned on (and thats running in rosetta!).
+Negligible difference (<3%) on the intel boxes

 #### Mac Mini M1 (Macmini9,1)
 ```bash